The main differences between Catholics and Protestants

 Published March 12, 2017last updated December 23, 2022

-They worship the same God, but the principles of their faith are different.
-Five hundred years after the Reformation,there are still painful divisions between Protestants and Catholics.
+They worship the same God, but the principles of their faith are different, even at Christmas: An overview of the differences in faith between Protestant and Catholic Christians.

 1. Understanding of the Bible